AHA-Taiwan/2020_Taitung_Chulu-Between-Mountain-Clouds/README.md

-# 2020-Taitung-Chulu Between Mountain Clouds
+# 2020-Taitung-Chulu Between the Mountain Clouds

 >Humanitarian Architecture in Taitung<br/>
 >